anonymousFor-asp/Cherry/README.md

 # Towards Efficient Large-Scale GNN Training Beyond the GPU Memory Limit via Micro-Batching

-Our work is implemented based on DGL (with a PyTorch backend), and all experiments were conducted on Intel x86 processors and NVIDIA A100 GPUs.
+Our work is implemented based on DGL (with a PyTorch backend), and all experiments were conducted on AMD x86 processors and NVIDIA A100 GPUs.

 ## Install Requirements